zhijinl/nvflare-course/README.md

 # [DLIT52033] 5 minutes to Federated Learning with NVIDIA FLARE

-Welcome to course 5 minutes to Federated Learning with NVIDIA FLARE!
+Welcome to the course: **5 minutes to Federated Learning with NVIDIA FLARE**!

 Federated Learning empowers institutions to leverage private data by enabling local training without centralizing data.